 If the EAC Director of Research determines that the data update is necessary as a result of the EAC's action or failure to act, the data update may be expedited and the EAC may issue updated data sets outside of its regular quarterly updates.
-If the State's chief election officer disagrees with the EAC Research Director's determination, it may be appealed to the EAC Executive Director.
+The state's chief election officer may appeal the EAC Research Director's determination to the EAC Executive Director.